emacsorphanage/helm-gtags/README.md

 `helm-gtags.el` is GNU GLOBAL helm interface.

 **helm-gtags.el** is not compatible **anything-gtags.el**.
-But `helm-gtags.el` is designed for fast search than `anything-gtags.el`.
+But `helm-gtags.el` is designed for faster search than `anything-gtags.el`.

 `anything-gtags.el` is slow in large source tree such as Linux kernel, FreeBSD, Android etc. Because `anything-gtags.el` creates candidates